On this page:

-When does the Menu Labeling Act take effect?
+When did the Menu Labeling Act take effect?

-Chain restaurants are required to make available at the point of purchase the following information in written format for each standard menu item by
+Chain restaurants are required to make available at the point of purchase the following information in written format for each standard menu item:

 - Total calories